Jobsite Sanitation

 OSHA Worker Ratios for Unit Quantity Planning

 OSHA 1926.51(c) mandates one portable toilet for every twenty workers during a standard forty-hour week.
-Our dispatch adjusts these counts based on shift length, crew size, and the availability of a hand washing station.
-Proper planning ensures project compliance and site efficiency.
-The following cards detail the specific unit requirements for your upcoming job.
+Our dispatch adjusts these counts based on total crew size, shift length, and water access.
+Proper planning ensures full compliance with local health standards on your job site.
+Review these four categories to determine the right unit configuration.

 1 per 20 Workers